 And remember, as you build, preview both the desktop AND mobile view to ensure everything is aligned for optimal customer viewing.
 Don’t hesitate to move the tile blocks around.
 Add, edit, and delete until you’re satisfied.

-Finally, similar to the A+ Content Manager process, you will submit your store (and/or video) for publishing.
+Finally, similar to the A+ Content Manager process, you will submit your store for publishing.
 So, make sure you double check your spelling, punctuation, images, video, and mobile view before submitting, and be prepared to wait a few days for the approval (or their request for revisions).

 4. Sponsored Brand Ads